 The courier gives a thumbs up and takes off toward the big door at the far end of the warehouse.

-At the same time, Kendra and Jules can see Jammer in their visors like she's standing in the pool of light on the sidewalk.
+At the same time, Lucid and Jules can see Jammer in their visors like she's standing in the pool of light on the sidewalk.

 Jammer asks, "Jules, how was your first delivery?"